aweymo-ui/libguide_remediation/content/1_guide.md

 <br>

 Given the recent redesign of the main University site and changes to government record organization, auditing for bad links (or correctly redirecting links) is very important.
-While there are many options out there, I use one called [Check My Links](https://chromewebstore.google.com/detail/check-my-links/aajoalonednamcpodaeocebfgldhcpbe) to quickly vet all of the material on your pages.
+While there are many options out there, I use one called [Check My Links](https://chromewebstore.google.com/detail/check-my-links/aajoalonednamcpodaeocebfgldhcpbe) to quickly vet all of the material on a page.
 Everything you need with the tool can be accessed without the "unlocking features" level of this plug-in.

 {% include gallery-figure.html img="lib_remed_11.jpg" alt="Screen shot of a LibGuide page with the Check My Links plug-in functioning, making the valid links on the page dark green, valid redirect links light green and highlighting broken links in red." caption="Example of the Check My Links feature on our LibGuides." %}